FACN7/master-reference/coursebook/week-4/research-afternoon.md

 - *Modules*: Why is it a good idea to modularise your code?
 What are `require` and `module.exports`?
 Why can't you use them in the browser?
 How might you modularise client-side code?

 - *Asyncronous functions*: Why should you use asyncronous forms of functions wherever possible in Node?
 What are error-first callbacks, and why is it important to follow that pattern in your own code?
 Why should you avoid using `throw` in callbacks?
-When might you use the syncronous form of a function instead?
+When might you use the synchronous form of a function instead?

 - *Input/output (the `fs` and `path` modules)*: What kind of tasks does the `fs` module enable you to perform that you wouldn't be able to in the browser?
 What are some of the issues of working with paths when accessing a file system?
 How does the `path` module help, and why should you use it instead of manually writing file paths as strings?